hvervetid/housepriceindex/README.md

 There are also three other parameters you may set:
 * max_radius_outer: Sets a maximal radius that the outer ring can take.
 The default value is 20 kilometers.
 * max_radius_inner: Sets a maximal radius that the inner ring can take.
 The default value is 10 kilometers.
+* n_cores: How many cores the program will use.
+The default is NULL, meaning that R will use all available cores but one.
+If the program fails because of a lack of memory, try selecting a lower number.
+You can see how many cores your computer has by running 'parallel::detectCores()' in console.
 * debug: If set to TRUE, more detailed reports on the workings of the func